-People: We believe in one God, the Father, the Almighty, maker of heaven and earth, of all that is, visible and invisible.
+We believe in one God, the Father, the Almighty, maker of heaven The Nicene Creed is a statement and earth, of all that is, visible and invisible.

-We believe in one Lord, Jesus Christ, the only Son of God, eternally begotten of the Father, God from God, Light from Light, true God from true God, begotten, not made, of one Being with the Father, through Him all things were made.
+believes to be true about God.
+It We believe in one Lord, Jesus Christ, the only Son of God, eternally begotten of the Father, God from God, Light from Light, true God from true God, begotten, not made, of one Being with the Father, through Him all things were made.
 For us and for our salvation He came down from heaven, was incarnate from the Holy Spirit and the Virgin Mary, and was made man.
 For our sake He was crucified under Pontius Pilate; He suffered death and was buried.
 On the third day He rose again in accordance with the Scriptures; He ascended into heaven and is seated at the right hand of the Father.
 He will come again in glory to judge the living and the dead, and His kingdom will have no end.